 Taste until you can taste no more

 This is what it’s all about.
 Choosing your wedding cake gives you ample opportunity to indulge, so why not try out everything you possibly can.
-Test the goods at a few different bakeries until you find the best of the best.
+Book a wedding cake tasting at a few different bakeries until you find the best of the best.
 After all, what good is a pretty cake if the taste doesn’t stack up?

 While focusing on the beauty and flavour of your wedding cake is important, you should also be considering its size.
 Are you planning for your cake to feed all your guests or are you willing to purchase extra goodies on the side?
-Some couples purchase a few sheet cakes for extra volume while others opt for sweet tables (where the cake acts as the centerpiece and is surrounded by smaller confections).
+Some couples purchase a few sheet cakes for extra volume while others opt for a wedding dessert table (where the cake acts as the centerpiece and is surrounded by smaller confections).
 Plan this out before getting too attached to a design as it will come with a price tag.

 Temperature is always a factor